-When I was having Botox in London I almost always went out afterwards as I’d already travelled an hour to get into town from where I was living and I wasn’t wasting that journey heading straight back home.
+When I was having Botox in London, I almost always went out afterward as I’d already traveled an hour to get into town from where I was living, and I wasn’t wasting that journey heading straight back home.

-‘I’ve done it too and I was fine,’ says Katherine.
-‘But, if I had an important event coming up and was worried about bruising, I just wouldn’t drink for 24 hours pre or post treatment to try and minimise my risk.’
+‘I’ve done it too, and I was fine,’ says Katherine.
+‘But, if I had an important event coming up and was worried about bruising, I just wouldn’t drink for 24 hours pre or post-treatment to try and minimize my risk.’